bymec/Mecbank---Web-Site/README.md

 Licença

-Este projeto está sob a licença Maicon Mec.
+Este projeto está sob a licença Maicon Mec - Mateus Angel.